Maryland Traditions: Maryland’s state folklife program

-The Maryland Folklife Archive contains fieldwork data collected by Maryland state folklorists since 1974.
+The Maryland Folklife Archives contain fieldwork data collected by Maryland state folklorists since 1974, along with many more folklife materials.
 This public archive is housed in the Special Collections of the Albin O. Kuhn Library at the University of Maryland, Baltimore County, where digitization work is ongoing.

 Maryland Traditions Partnership Infrastructure

 Headquartered in Baltimore, Maryland Traditions is a decentralized network of folklorists and folklife specialists working in different parts of the state.
 Current partners include Frostburg State University; the University of Maryland, Baltimore County; Sandy Spring Museum; the National Council for the Traditional Arts (Silver Spring); Coastal Heritage Alliance (St. Michaels); and the Ward Museum of Wildfowl Art, Salisbury University.

 In 2017, Maryland Traditions is undertaking a study investigating the feasibility of a Maryland Folklife Center.
 The results of the study will be instrumental in assessing the cultural and financial viability of a state folklife center.